tslmy/md.js/README.md

 The code base separates a **physics engine** (data + force/integration pipeline) from the **visualization layer** (Three.js scene graph + HUD) via an event boundary.

+For a concise catalog of engine classes, events and extension points see: [Simulation Engine API](src/README.md).

 ### Simulation Core (`src/core/`)

 This module is responsible for the physics computation.
 To physicists/chemists without a programming background, the most relevant part is perhaps the `force/` folder, which hosts scripts that each defines a force field.
 At any given timestep, instantaneous quantities of all particles (namely, velocities, positions, and forces) are described by a `SimulationState`.
 An integrator then iterates through all force fields to update the velocities and the positions at each timestep.
 That's the basic idea of all simulation software of molecular dynamics.